hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pattern_of_interconnected_nodes_and_lines_resembli_bd32b2dc-8822-47a9-806c-2fc4cd0b8344-0_3.content.md

 ## Contact Us

 If you have any questions or feedback, we'd love to hear from you!
-Please feel free to reach out to us at [email protected] or follow us on [Twitter](#) for updates and inspiration.
+Please feel free to reach out to us at me@pavolhejny.com or follow us on [Twitter](#) for updates and inspiration.

 Thank you for visiting our website, and we hope that our wallpaper serves as a source of inspiration and motivation for your creative endeavors.